 If your intended LLC is going to engage certain “conditional” business sectors as regulated by Vietnam laws, then you may need to wait longer to complete further licensing procedures before getting approval.

-A limited liability company can be established under the form of either a wholly foreign-owned company or a partially foreign-owned company in Vietnam.
-This is one of the most popular business structures for foreign investors in desire of business expansion to the Vietnam market.
+A limited liability company can be established in the form of either a wholly foreign-owned company or a partially foreign-owned company in Vietnam.
+This is one of the most popular business structures for foreign investors that want to expand to the Vietnam market.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.